SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

 - **`sumo.datasource`**.
 Has a fixed value of **memcached**.
 - **`db.system`**.
 Has a fixed value of **memcached**
 - **`deployment.environment`**.
 User configured.
 This is the deployment environment where the Memcache cluster resides.
 For example: dev, prod or qa.
 - **`db.cluster.name`**.
 User configured.
-Enter a name to identify this Memcache cluster.
+Enter a name to identify this Memcached cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 - **`db.node.name`**.
 This has value of the FQDN of the machine where OpenTelemetry collector is collecting logs and metrics from.